CtrlK

 performance-optimization

-Optimizes application performance.
-Use when performance requirements exist, when you suspect performance regressions, or when Core Web Vitals or load times need improvement.
-Use when profiling reveals bottlenecks that need fixing.
+Optimizes application performance across frontend, backend, queries, and databases.
+Use when performance requirements exist, when you suspect performance regressions, when Core Web Vitals or load times need improvement, when N+1 query patterns need fixing, or when profiling reveals bottlenecks.

 Quality